Working relationships: Friendships are the recipe for productivity and happiness in the workplace

 Firstly, the survey revealed that the average UK worker spends more time with their colleagues than anyone else in their lives – which probably isn’t overly surprising.
 To elaborate further, 44.4% of full-time employees spend over 31 hours a week with their co-workers.
 Romantic partners do come in a close second place with 43.8% claiming to spend over 31 hours with their other half, however, only 26.2% of respondents dedicate the same amount of time to family and a tiny 3.4% to friends.
 In fact, the average time spent with family and friends is a marginal 0-10 hours a week.

 Looking at how different industries fare against each other, data suggests that sales and marketing professionals spend the most time with their colleagues of anyone else – 57% report spending over 31 hours a week with colleagues.
 In contrast, – 33% report spending 0 hours a week with colleagues.
-This is likely owing to the independent nature of the sector, which is good news for their romantic partners and friends, as this apparent flexibility in their work
+This is likely owing to the independent nature of the sector, which is good news for their romantic partners and friends, as this apparent flexibility in their work helps them spend time with the people they love.

 Work friendships are far more than surface level acquaintanceships